Surjit Khan

-Surjit Khan is a Punjabi musician and singer-songwriter.
+Surjit Khan (born 1 March 1972) is a Punjabi musician and singer-songwriter.
 His album in 2009 Headliner which Ravi Bal produced Surjit Khan's Album.
 His two old albums which Sukhpal Sukh produced are Dupatta in 2006 & Neendraan in 2007.
 Surjit Khan's New Film called Meri Chargay Jawani Sohniyeh which Joy-Atul will be producing.
 He is of Indian descent.
-His new album will be out in August 2014 called "Qawali" composed by: Tru-Skool, Jeeti, Kubs Matharu & Gupsy Aujla.
+His last album was out in August 2014 called "Qawali" composed by: Tru-Skool, Jeeti, Kubs Matharu & Gupsy Aujla.